marionmari/pyGPs/doc/source/index.rst

     - Daniel Marthaler [marthaler at ge dot com]
     - Kristian Kersting [kristian dot kersting at cs dot tu-dortmund dot de]

-The following persons helped to improve this software: Roman Garnett, Maciej Kurek, Hannes Nickisch, and Zhao Xu.
+The following persons helped to improve this software: Roman Garnett, Maciej Kurek, Hannes Nickisch, Zhao Xu, and Alejandro Molina.

+This work is partly supported by the Fraunhofer ATTRACT fellowship STREAM.

 Getting started
 ------------------------------